freynder/antena/README.md

 ### `receptor.push(session, message)`

-Push a message to a emitter identified by its session.
+Push a message to an emitter identified by its session.

 * `receptor :: antena.Receptor`
 * `session :: string`